 Credit card debt is probably the worst type of debt that one can have.
 Since it cannot be included in our Student Cost of Attendance Budget, pay it off, if possible, before you enroll in law school.
 While students with good credit may borrow up to the Cost of Attendance, many students are able to supplement their borrowing with savings or income earned from work.
 Remember, even with attractive Stafford Loan interest rates, you will most likely pay back a minimum of 150% of what you borrowed – up to three times what you borrowed if you take 30 years to repay.

 In the Office of Financial Aid, we are committed to helping students from all backgrounds and circumstances meet the costs of financing their legal education and understanding what is involved in the financial aid process while promoting positive financial habits.
-Financial assistance may be awarded in the form of scholarships, need-based grants, fellowships, research assistantships, federal loans, Federal Work-Study and private loans.
+Financial assistance may be awarded in the form of scholarships, fellowships, research assistantships, federal loans, Federal Work-Study and private loans.
 Below are some suggested actions you can take to ease the financial transition to law school.

 Build good financial habits.
 Learn to live on a budget.
 Develop your budget then borrow only what you need.
 Remember, if you live like a lawyer now, you may have to live like a student later.